-With regard to pension loss, the tribunal considers that, due to the significant disparity between the level of employer contributions, which will remain through to Fraser's retirement, it would not be appropriate to use the contributions method, but, instead, to add the employer contributions to net salary and to use the Ogden Tables to calculate net loss of earnings applying the relevant multiplier drawn from the table in Appendix 2 for annual earnings loss to retirement age (men).
-For a man aged 54 at a discount rate of -0.25 the multiplier is 15.42.
+With regard to pension loss, the tribunal considers that, due to the significant disparity between the level of employer contributions, which will remain through to Fraser's retirement, it would not be appropriate to use the contributions method, but, instead, to add the employer contributions to net salary and to use the Ogden Tables to calculate net loss of earnings applying the relevant multiplier drawn from the table in Appendix 2 for annual earnings loss to retirement age (men) at the Scottish discount rate.
+For a man aged 54 retiring at 70 at a discount rate of -0.75% the multiplier is 16.05.